bluewingtan/cli_utility/README.md

 choices = ['Haruhi Suzumiya', 'Yuki Nagato', 'Mikuru Asahina'] title = 'Who do you love?'

+# You can also set a position argument to set a default selection
 selected = menu.show(title, choices)
 logger.print('Girls you selected:',
              fore_color=cli_utility.colorama.Fore.LIGHTCYAN_EX)